FRC-Team-620/Warbots2023/controlmapping.md

 - Button A -> Move the arm to floor position automatically
 - Button B -> Stow the arm automatically
 - Button X -> Move the arm to the mid node position automatically
-- Button Y -> Arm pick up
+- Down on D-Pad -> Arm pick up from station
-- TBD -> Intake
-- TBD -> Move the arm to the high node position automatically
+- Button Y -> Move the arm to the high node position automatically